dherik/dherik.github.io/_posts/2019-08-21-only-unchecked-exception-java.md

 So, you just need a single exception extending `RuntimeException`.
 You can choose the name you prefer.
 Here I will call  `SystemException`.

-To represent the different "exceptions", you can create different error codes.
-This is very easy using enumerators, like:
+To represent the different "exceptions", you can create error codes.
+This is easily done using enumerators, like:

 ```java
 public enum ErrorCode implements IErrorCode {